nasarar/Post_Covid19_Vacation_Projection/README.md

 -
 ## Database
 # SQLite
-- Script.py.ipynb is the script used to create the database.
-Ran the database in Jupyter notebook and then convert it in json file.
+- Script.py.ipynb is the script used to create the database in SQLite.
+Used pandas and python to query the database to create tables.
+Ran the jupyter notebook to test the code.
-- World_data_forecast.db file is in Resources folder and json file is in static folder.
+- World_data_forecast.csv file and the json created is in the resources folder.
-- Will be using flask to connect it to the database.
+- Used Flask to connect database to the web application.

 ## Website & Visualizations